1. Context

 2. Definitions and terminology

-The purchase price is reduced by the amount of the state subsidy granted by the Ministry of the Environment, Climate and Sustainable Development.
+The purchase price is reduced by the amount of the state subsidy granted by the Ministry of the Environment, Climate and Biodiversity.
 We distinguish between 2 subsidy options:

 Option 1: 20 % of the effective costs excluding VAT, limited to 500 € / kWp

-Condition: with supply to the grid (100 % or less) and a fixed feed-in tariff for 15 years
+Condition: with supply to the grid (100 % or less) and a guaranteed feed-in tariff for 15 years

 Option 2: 50 % of the effective costs excluding VAT, limited to 1,250 € / kWp

-Condition: Self-consumption and waiver of a fix feed-in tariff
+Condition: Self-consumption and waiver of a guaranteed feed-in tariff

 The commercial profit is calculated from the revenue and operating expenses of the photovoltaic system.
 Revenue includes the sale of electricity production (at the subsidised price) to the electricity grid operator, directly related to the reporting year, included in the advance payments and the statement (if applicable).
 In the case of first-time declarations, only advance payments may be available.